Leigh, New Zealand

-Leigh (/ˌliː-/) is a small coastal community in the north of the Auckland Region of New Zealand.
+Leigh (/ˌliː-/) is a coastal village in the north of the Auckland Region of New Zealand.
 It lies on the west side of Omaha Cove, a small inlet within Ōmaha Bay to the south of Cape Rodney.
-It is 13 km from Matakana, 21 km from Warkworth and approximately 92 km north of Auckland City.
+It is 13 km from Matakana, 21 km from Warkworth.

 Leigh is the nearest town to Cape Rodney-Okakari Point Marine Reserve surrounding Te Hāwere-a-Maki / Goat Island.
 The reserve, the first of its type in New Zealand, is also the location for the University of Auckland's Marine Laboratory.

+Etymology

+Leigh was originally known at Little Omaha but was renamed due to confusion with Big Omaha.
+The origin of the name 'Leigh' is unknown but may be named after Samuel Leigh.

 Geography

 Leigh is located in Rodney in the northeastern Auckland Region, northeast of Whangateau Harbour, near Cape Rodney and Goat Island.
-Two bays border the township: Te Kohuroa / Mathesons Bay to the west, and Omaha Cove to the east.
+Two bays border the township: Mathesons Bay to the west, and Omaha Cove to the east.

-The Kohuroa Stream flows to the west of Leigh township, reaching Te Kohuroa / Mathesons Bay.
+The Kohuroa Stream flows to the west of Leigh township, reaching Mathesons Bay.
 A series of cascades, the Kohuroa Stream Waterfalls, are found along the stream, accessible by the Matheson Bay Bush Walk.